stvogt/kudi/README.md

 ### Install Kudi
 1. Requirements

-In order to be able to run a kudi script you need to have an instalation of numpy, scipy and matplotlib in your python 3 distribiution.
+To run a kudi script you need to have an instalation of numpy, scipy and matplotlib in your python 3 distribiution.

 1. As standalone python package